the-aerospace-corporation/mtip-cameo-plugin/CONTRIBUTING GUIDELINES.md

 5. Make sure your code lints.
 6. Issue that pull request!
 ## Any contributions you make will be under the Apche License 2.0
-In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same Apache License 2.0 that covers the project.
 Feel free to contact the maintainers if that's a concern.
 ## Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.
 Write bug reports with detail, background, and sample code.
 Reports should include (not required):